-The theme provides special widget areas for your Blog posts and archives, pages and shop.
-You can use a plugin/module like Jetpack’s widget visibility to hide or show widgets for certain pages or posts or products.
+The theme provides special widget areas for your posts listings, pages and shop.
+You can use a plugin/module like Jetpack’s widget visibility to hide or show widgets for certain pages, posts or products.

-If you need help during the initial installation and setup of this theme, feel free to get in touch and we will be right there for you within 24 hours to help
+If you need help during the initial installation and setup of this theme feel free to get in touch and we will get back to you within 24 hours to help.

 Theme installation service